raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 title: Bias and data
 ---

-When we train a model to classify different things, like dogs and cats, we need to give it lots of examples.
+When we train a model to classify different things, like the words "yes" and "no", we need to give it lots of examples.
 These examples are called **training data**.

-If we use a training data set that contains mostly small dogs and large cats, this does not accurately represent the real world as there are also large dogs and small cats.
+If we use a training data set that contains mostly loud "yes" and quiet "no" sounds, this does not accurately represent the real world as there are also quiet  "yes" and loud "no" sounds.
 If the training data is not representative of what you want to model, the model is more likely to output an incorrect prediction.

 This is called **bias**, which means the model favours one thing over another.
-We can fix this by using a more diverse training data set that includes different sizes, colours, and breeds of dogs and cats.
-By doing this, we can help the model identify the features that distinguish each type of animal, rather than just relying on the animal's size.
+We can fix this by using a more diverse training data set that includes different volumes, tones, and emphasis of the "yes" and "no" sounds.
+By doing this, we can help the model identify the features that distinguish each word, rather than just relying on the volume of the sounds.

 --- /collapse ---